-HALLOWEEN BUBBLE SCIENCE EXPERIMENT FOR KIDS
+HALLOWEEN BUBBLE EXPERIMENT FOR KIDS

-Light Corn Syrup
+- Light Corn Syrup

-Container and stirrer for mixing solution
+- Container and stirrer for mixing solution

-Tablespoon measure and cup measure
+- Tablespoon measure and cup measure

-OPTIONAL: eye dropper, apple slicer, and baster for blowing bubbles (see them in action here)
+- OPTIONAL: eyedropper, apple slicer, and baster for blowing bubbles (see them in action here)

-Simple soft glove (try bouncing bubbles)
+- Simple soft glove (try bouncing bubbles)

-Towel (to wipe up accidents and keep surfaces clean)
+- Towel (to wipe up accidents and keep surfaces clean)

 Getting your Halloween bubble science experiment started…

 MAKE IT AN EXPERIMENT: Turn this into a true science experiment by comparing different types of bubble solutions.
-Which solution blows the best bubbles.
+Which solution blows the best bubbles?

 Or you can try three separate containers but in one have just water, in another have just water and dish soap, and in the last have the actual bubble solution mixture that includes water, dish soap, and light corn syrup.
 What do you notice are the differences?

-Take your paper cups and make fun ghost faces on them!
+MAKING GHOST BUBBLES: Take your paper cups and draw fun ghost faces on them!
 Add in a little solution and a straw.
 Blow a big bubble ghost tower!

-FUN AND SIMPLE HALLOWEEN BUBBLE SCIENCE EXPERIMENT!
+FUN AND SIMPLE HALLOWEEN GHOST BUBBLE SCIENCE EXPERIMENT!

 Click on the image below or on the link for more awesome Halloween science experiments.